sbarbett/uddr_wpm_agent/README.md

 A default test script is provided.

-* `UDDRAgentScript.js`: This script will retrieve the first feed of threatFeeds.json and use the first row of credentials from credentials.csv to iterate and query its list of IoCs.
+* `UDDRAgentScript.js`: This script will retrieve the first feed of _threatFeeds.json_, use the first row of credentials from _credentials.csv_ to iterate and query its list of IoCs.
 Details are recorded in the log buffer.
 * `payload.json`: This is so the setup can create the script in WPM using its REST API.

 ## Setup

 I've included a shell script that will upload the repository components to WPM using your REST apikey and secret.
+First, edit _credentials.csv.json.example_, add your org name and client ID then save it as _datafiles/credentials.csv_.
+Once you've updated the credentials, run the following.

 ```bash
 ./setup.sh <your WPM API key> <secret>